13. Graphics#

 Each invocation of plot.new starts a new figure.

-Consecutive figures are either placed in a rowwise manner (mfrow
+Consecutive figures are either placed rowwisely (mfrow

 )

-or the columnwise one (mfcol
+or in the column-major order (mfcol

 ).
 Alternatively,